Protests sweep Lebanon as fury at ruling elite grows

 Christian politician Samir Geagea and Druze leader Walid Jumblatt, whose parties both have ministers in the coalition cabinet, have called on the government to resign.

-Seeking ways to boost revenues, a government minister on Thursday announced plans for a new fee for WhatsApp calls, fuelling outrage.
+Seeking ways to boost revenues, a government minister on Thursday announced a new fee for WhatsApp calls, fuelling outrage.
 But as the protests spread, Telecoms Minister Mohamed Choucair revoked the proposed levy.

 Shattered by war between 1975 and 1990, Lebanon has one of the world’s highest debt burdens as a share of its economy.
-Economic growth has been hit by regional conflict and unemployment among the under-35s runs at 37%.
+Economic growth has been hit by regional conflict, and unemployment among the under-35s runs at 37%.

 The steps needed to fix the national finances have long proven elusive.
-Sectarian politicians, many of them civil war militia leaders, have long used state resources for their own political benefit and are reluctant to cede prerogatives.
+Sectarian politicians, many of them civil war militia leaders, have used state resources for their own political benefit and are reluctant to give that up.

-The crisis has been compounded by a slowdown in capital flows to Lebanon, which has depended on remittances from its diaspora to meet financing needs.

 Reporting by Samia Nakhoul, Ellen Francis, Imad Creidi, Yara Abi Nader, Tom Perry, Suleiman al-Khalidi; Writing by Samia Nakhoul, William Maclean; Editing by Giles Elgood